ChewingPencils/sequential_due_app_tasks/sequential due app tasks.md

 Writing the URL is simple: every task appended to the sequence requires and additional round of [percent encoding][3].

-The second encoded url now begins:
+The second encoded URL now begins:

     due%3A%2F%2F%2Fadd%3Ftitle%3D